 Although this is a coursework based degree, research opportunities exist for interested students.
-Current students can use the MSE checklist to keep track of their performance and progress towards the degree.
+Current students can use the Master’s Program Requirements Checklist to keep track of their performance and progress towards the degree.
 The program typically takes three to four terms to complete.

 For the MSE degree, 30 credit hours of coursework are required.
 Students have substantial flexibility in selecting courses to meet their individual needs.
 A single course cannot double count towards both the Aerospace Engineering graduate course requirement and the mathematics requirement.

-Minimum of 5 Aerospace Engineering graduate courses with a B or better grade (excluding directed study courses (AERO 590) and seminars (AERO 585).
-It is generally recommended that MSE students take a combination of fundamental and elective courses that meet their interests.
+Minimum of five Aerospace Engineering graduate courses with a B or better grade (excluding directed study courses (AERO 590) and seminars (AERO 585).
+EECS 565 counts as an Aerospace Engineering course, equivalent to AEROSP 580.
+It is generally recommended that MSE students take a combination of fundamental and elective courses that match their interests.
 Some elective courses are not offered every year and require having taken fundamental courses as prerequisites.

-Minimum of 2 approved MATH courses with a B or better grade (from approved list)
+Minimum of two approved mathematics courses with a B or better grade.

-All the required courses (the five AEROSP 5XX and the two Math courses) must be completed with a grade of B or better.
+All the required courses (the five AEROSP 5XX and the two mathematics courses) must be completed with a grade of B or better.
 Rackham requires that students must end the program with a cumulative GPA of 3.0 (B) or higher.
-U-M MSE students applying to the PhD will need a GPA of 3.5 or higher (as per the Preliminary Examinations requirements) to be considered.
+U-M MSE students applying to the PhD will need a GPA of 3.5 or higher (as per the Preliminary Examination requirement) to be considered.

 Students are encouraged to take advantage of directed study and become involved in research as part of their MSE experience.
 The MSE program does not include an option for a thesis per se; however, through AEROSP 590 , students can perform research work in close supervision of a faculty member and investigate a problem of common interest, resulting in a paper of publishable quality, if they so choose.
 Students should become acquainted with the research work being performed in the department and then contact faculty members with whom they find common research interest.